 In addition to furthering exoskeleton technology for our current medical applications, Ekso Labs' research and development work may have potential use in future, able-bodied models of the Ekso human exoskeleton.
 Many of the research projects funded by grants are focused on researching future medical applications and capabilities not yet ready for commercial development.
 Other projects, often funded by commercial partners or the U.S. military, focus on able-bodied human exoskeleton applications.
-One such development project was the Human Universal Load Carrier ("HULC"), a robotic exoskeleton designed for Lockheed Martin Corporation, with potential military applications to augment strength and endurance, allowing users to carry up to 200 pounds over long distances and rough terrain.

-Most recently, industrial models that we are developing are intended to increase an individual's workload, endurance and productivity.
-Specifically, we recently announced one initiative in this area with our intention to commercialize a passive, unpowered exoskeleton that allows industrial workers to increase productivity and quality of work and potentially helps industrial employers to reduce workmen's compensation issues and lower their insurance costs.
-We are currently assessing interest of potential customers, including major North American and European construction companies, major tool manufacturers, and have prototypes being tested in the field.
+We are currently developing industrial exoskeleton models that are intended to increase an individual's workload, endurance and productivity.
+For example, we recently announced our intention to commercialize a passive, unpowered exoskeleton that would increase the productivity and quality of work of industrial workers and potentially reduce workmen's compensation claims and insurance costs of industrial employers.
+We are currently assessing interest of potential customers by targeting major North American and European construction companies and major tool manufacturers, and we have prototypes being tested in the field.